Kopp's Frozen Custard

 Kopp's Frozen Custard is a restaurant chain located in the Milwaukee, Wisconsin area.
 It specializes in frozen custard and large "jumbo" hamburgers.
-Founded by Elsa Kopp in 1950, the restaurants continue to be heralded by local publications for their quality food.
+Founded by Elsa Kopp in 1950, the restaurants continue to be heralded by local publications for their food.
 They have locations in three Milwaukee suburbs—Greenfield, Brookfield, and Glendale.

 Kopp's was the first custard stand to offer a special "flavor of the day" in addition to the more traditional chocolate and vanilla flavors.

 History

 Founding

 Elsa Kopp opened the first Kopp's stand at 6005 W. Appleton Ave., Milwaukee, Wisconsin (now the site of JJ Fish & Chicken) in 1950.
 A German immigrant with no prior business experience, Kopp started the stand after her husband, Karl Kopp, developed Parkinson's disease.
 Some support in starting the business came from Leon Schneider, a custard machine repairman (the founder of Leon's Frozen Custard in 1942), whom Elsa Kopp had met while working at a bakery.

 The Kopp's frozen custard stand rose in popularity quickly during the 1950s and was soon seen as a Milwaukee staple.
 By 1960 the Kopp's stand was successful enough that Elsa felt comfortable experimenting with more exotic frozen custard recipes.
 Initially she mixed chocolate and vanilla, a controversial act in the early frozen custard community.
 After this, Kopp's began offering increasingly diverse concoctions which became their well known "flavor of the day" menu option.
 Kopp's offers two unique flavors every day and a featured shake and sundae of the month.
 The featured flavors are often related to events for that day or month.

 The Glendale location (5373 N. Port Washington Ave.) is on the site of the former Milky Way drive-in restaurant, the inspiration for the external look of the Happy Days diner, Arnold's Drive-In.

 Kopp's is now owned by Elsa's son, Karl Kopp, who also owns Elsa's on the Park on Jefferson Street in downtown Milwaukee, which opened New Year's Eve of 1980.
 He has also opened restaurants in Arizona and New York.
 Each location prominently displays a portrait of Elsa Kopp.

-In September 2004, Vice President Dick Cheney made an unannounced visit to a Kopp's Frozen Custard location while campaigning for his and George W. Bush's reelection.

-Joe Biden visit
+In 2024, Florida Panthers general manager and former Kopp's employee Bill Zito visited a Kopp's restaurant and used the Stanley Cup as a bowl for his custard.